-Once an Invention is disclosed, Inventors may choose to assume full ownership and responsibility for patenting and commercialization (Inventor-owned), or can offer to assign the Invention to U of T (University-owned).
-Following a review of Intellectual Property (IP) and market potential, if the University accepts an assignment, IPO is responsible for managing patent expenses and associated revenues.
-IPO will also work with Inventors to determine a commercial path for the technology.
+Once an invention is disclosed, Inventors may choose to assume full ownership and responsibility for patenting and commercialization (Inventor-owned), or can offer to assign the Invention to U of T (University-owned).
+Following a review, if the University accepts the invention into its portfolio, IPO is responsible for managing patent expenses and associated revenues.
+IPO will also work with inventors to determine a commercial path for the technology.

 Revenues from commercialization and licensing can include upfront fees, minimum annual royalties, milestone payments, earned royalties, and/or equity in a startup company.
 Whether commercialization is Inventor-led or University-led, the University’s share of proceeds supports faculties and departments, covers costs and advances the University’s academic and research mission, as per the Inventions Policy.

 For Inventor-owned technology, net revenues from license fees, royalties, and/or equity are shared 75%/25% between the Inventor(s) and the University.